 It’s usually a misdemeanor to leave the scene of an accident.
 However, if there’s an injury or death, it can become a felony.

-A: No, comprehensive coverage will not cover a hit-and-run.
+No, comprehensive insurance will not cover a hit-and-run.
 If a driver hits your parked car, your collision coverage pays for the damages.
 This is because the incident counts as a collision, not vandalism.

 You should also report the crash to your auto insurance provider, even if you don’t intend to file a claim.
 To do so, you can call to speak with a company representative or file a claim.